 Dynamic Data Development AG successfully completes capital increase to finance further growth

-HERISAU, Switzerland, WINTERTHUR, Switzerland and WEINGARTEN, Germany, June 22, 2021 /PRNewswire/ -- Dynamic Data Development AG (ISIN: CH0458395321) (Securities: CH045839532) is an innovative Swiss software development company with several international locations developing mobile games for iOS and Google.
+Dynamic Data Development AG (ISIN: CH0458395321, Securities: CH045839532) is an innovative Swiss software development company with several international locations developing mobile games for iOS

 Dynamic Data Development (ISIN CH0458395321) has successfully completed its capital increase from authorized capital for growth financing.